annidy/macos-tls-keylogger/README.md

 No need for proxy interception to decrypt traffic anymore, though it might require to deactivate SIP.

-Tested on a MacbookPro13,3 on Catalina, and Big Sur 11.3 beta 4.
+Tested on a MacbookPro13,3 on Catalina, and Big Sur 11.6.

 Credits to [Andy Davies](https://codeshare.frida.re/@andydavies/ios-tls-keylogger/) for the original script that works with iOS devices.